 You need good visual skills to work efficiently and with purpose!
 Sometimes, you simply need to retrain these skills!

-- Reading difficulties; lack in comprehension, frequently losing your place, words seem to move
+Reading difficulties; lack of comprehension, frequently losing your place, words seem to move.

 Through vision therapy and a pertinent treatment plan, our patients gain the skills necessary to enhance their visual system and improve upon their visual efficiency.
 Following the initial evaluation, our doctor will determine if the patient requires the use of corrective lenses, prism glasses, and relevant activities to improve their activities of daily living.